pandora-analysis/pandora/README.md

 #### Using docker

 If you have docker installed you don't have anything to do.
-It expects docker instlaled in [rootless mode](https://docs.docker.com/engine/security/rootless/) (no sudo required).
+It expects docker installed in [rootless mode](https://docs.docker.com/engine/security/rootless/) (no sudo required).
 In case you have docker installed in normal mode, you will need to edit `storage/run_kvrocks.sh` and prepend `sudo` to the docker call.